2b2tInfo/magma/README.md

 ##### Magma
-Here is the link to the development branch of the original magma deamon. https://github.com/lavabit/magma/archive/develop.tar.gz
+Here is the link to the development branch of the original magma deamon. https://github.com/lavabit/magma/archive/develop.tar.gz Here is the link to the modified development branch.
+Link not finished yet

 ##### Magma Build Images
 Currently finding/creating Magma builds as the link for the images is down but may delete this section as it will probably be better if you followed the installation guide.